FirminoMassango/Whis_Billboard/README.md

 This code is based in the billboard.py API

-To use the script first of all you must run this command in your terminal: pip install billboard.py
+To use the script first of all you must run this command in your terminal: pip install -r requirements.txt

 And then run the command: python whis_hotbillboard.py